jeremykendall/php-domain-parser/README.md

 - a [PSR-16](http://www.php-fig.org/psr/psr-16/) A Cache object to store the rules locally.
 - a [PSR-18](http://www.php-fig.org/psr/psr-18/) A PSR-18 HTTP Client.
-- a [PSR-3](http://www.php-fig.org/psr/psr-3/) A Logger object to log storage usage.

 When creating a new storage instance you will require: